 Connect with leading companies and kickstart your career journey.

-Showing 107 jobs matching your filters
+Showing 194 jobs matching your filters (Page 1 of 17)

 The Project Coordinator is responsible for assisting in the planning, execution, and coordination of facade, aluminium, and glass projects.
-The role supports the project team to ensure smooth progress from project initiation to completion.
+This role supports the project team to ensure smooth progress from project initiation to completion.

-By SuperJobs Career Team · Updated May 2026
+By SuperJobs Career Team · Updated July 2026

 Construction is one of Malaysia's most employment-intensive industries, encompassing civil engineering, structural engineering, building works, infrastructure development, project management, and quantity surveying.
 The sector is underpinned by sustained public infrastructure investment — MRT, LRT extensions, Pan Borneo Highway, and the Penang Transport Master Plan — alongside a large private property development market across all major states.